Sadlyfizzx/Notion-Emoji-Changer/README.md

 ## Architecture

-- **Dynamic CSS Injection** — Styles are only injected when enabled, so disabling leaves no residue.
+- **Dynamic CSS Injection** — Styles are injected when enabled.
+Disabling triggers a page refresh so native emojis come back cleanly.
-- **Dual Observer Strategy** — A debounced `MutationObserver` handles real-time DOM changes; `requestIdleCallback` catches any React re-renders it misses.
+- **Scoped MutationObserver** — Watches for newly added DOM nodes only, avoiding CPU thrashing from React attribute mutations.
-- **CDN Abstraction** — Emoji URLs build dynamically from the selected style, so switching is instant.
+- **CDN Abstraction** — Emoji URLs build dynamically from the selected style with automatic fallback to jsDelivr.
-- **Processed Marking** — Elements get tagged with `data-apple-emoji-v3` to prevent redundant processing and loops.
+- **Processed Marking** — Elements get tagged with `data-emoji-injected` to prevent redundant processing and loops.
 - **Overlay Detection** — Page icons use a two-image structure (base + overlay).
 The extension targets only the overlay to avoid double-render bugs.
+- **Preload Queue** — Limits concurrent image requests and enforces a 5-second timeout to prevent network deadlocks.

+---

+## Privacy

+This extension loads emoji images from third-party CDNs:

+- **Primary**: `emojicdn.elk.sh`
+- **Fallback**: `cdn.jsdelivr.net` (emoji-datasource packages)

+Only the **emoji character itself** is sent to these services (e.g. `🚀`).
+Your Notion page content, workspace data, and personal information are never transmitted.
+No analytics or tracking are implemented.

 ---